Information-theoretic astrophysical uncertainties in the effective theory of dark matter direct detection: Methodology and results

 The cubic velocity weighting is formally analogous to that appearing in the raw moments that contribute to the definition of skewness in an untruncated distribution.
 The skewness measures the asymmetry of the probability distribution around its mean, so this operator will be mostly sensitive to changes in the tails of the velocity distribution.

 In the following, we solve the optimization problem in Eq. \ref{eq:opt_problem_NREFT_VDF} finding the most conservative and most aggressive upper limits on the dark matter-nucleon scattering cross section from the XENONnT and PICO60 experiments, when considering deviations from the Maxwell-Boltzmann distribution parametrized by the KL-divergence with values $D_{\rm KL}=0.1$ and $ D_{\rm KL}=1$.
 The results are shown in Fig. \ref{fig:xenon_KL_upperlimits_NREFT} and Fig. \ref{fig:pico60_KL_upperlimits_NREFT} for several operators of the effective theory.
-For comparison, we show Further, we also plot in Fig. \ref{fig:ratios_KL_upperlimits_NREFT} the ratio of upper limits in the scattering cross sections obtained with the SHM, and when solving this optimization problem, for all operators of the effective theory.
+Further, we also plot in Fig. \ref{fig:ratios_KL_upperlimits_NREFT} the ratio of upper limits in the scattering cross sections obtained with the Standard Halo Model (SHM), and when solving this optimization problem, for all operators of the effective theory.
 We group the operators depending on their velocity-dependencies according to the classification delineated in Section \ref{sec:methodology}.

 We note that, as expected, the impact of astrophysical uncertainties is larger for those operators with a stronger velocity dependence.
 For instance, for velocity-independent operators such as $\mathcal{O}_1$ and $\mathcal{O}_4$ the uncertainties near threshold are small, of about one order of magnitude for $D_{\rm KL}=0.1$.
 On the other hand, for velocity-dependent operators such as $\mathcal{O}_3$ the uncertainties are larger near threshold, of about two orders of magnitude.
 For operators with a cubic velocity-weighting suh as $\mathcal{O}_5$ or $\mathcal{O}_8$, the uncertainties are even larger, of about three orders of magnitude near threshold.
 In addition, we find that the operator $\mathcal{O}_{14}$ displays particularly large astrophysical uncertainties, approaching four orders of magnitude in the near-threshold regime.